BestPig/pts-mini-gpl/joe-p37/README.txt

 * Many segfault bugfixes.
 * Many small usability improvements.
 * Some performance improvements.
+* Supports compilation with uClibc (for small, portable, statically linked binaries).

 Limitations of joe-p37:

-* Only Linux is supported now.
-Mac OS X may be added in the future.
-  The compiled binary runs on FreeBSD too.
+* Only Linux (tested on Ubuntu Lucid, should work on any Linux since 2005) and Mac OS X (tested on 10.5 Leopard) are supported now.
+The compiled Linux binary runs on FreeBSD too.

 Compilation and tryout: